mcharouk/aws/Demos/AIA-userStories.md

 Use Predictive scaling to **anticipate** traffic best on historical usage.
 This has improved customer experience as the scaling process started in anticipation.

-As they were using blue green deployment, at each release, the target groups lost all its historical data.
+As they were using blue green deployment, at each release, the target groups **lost all its historical data**.
 ML needs at least 14 days of historical data to work correctly.

 AWS helped them to [retain metrics](https://aws.amazon.com/blogs/compute/retaining-metrics-across-blue-green-deployment-for-predictive-scaling/) to the old environment and join it with the new one.

-AWS helped also the company to define the best metric to use to trigger alarms.
-CPU does not work well in their case, so the number of requests was chosen instead (as a custom metric).
+AWS helped also the company to define the **best metric** to use to trigger alarms.
+CPU does not work well in their case, so the **number of requests** was chosen instead (as a custom metric).

 # Module 8